 As Allison Carmen wrote in an April 20, 2016 Psychology Today article “Most of us do care what happens next in our lives.
 We care about keeping our jobs, having enough money, our children being healthy, and a slew of other crucial aspects of our lives.
 We want to make sure that the things we want to happen do happen and that is exactly where our need for certainty begins.
 We want to know what will happen next so we can rest in the moment knowing everything will be okay.”
 Today’s reflection offers an opportunity for you to process how often you require certainty to move forward as well as your decision-making process.

 In today’s volatile, uncertain, complex, and ambiguous global marketplace, any rush to be certain has consequences to consider.
 In his July 2011 "Why Being Certain Means Being Wrong" Harvard Business Review article Ted Cadsby acknowledged that “The need to be certain gets in the way of accuracy when it comes to problems that have multiple, interwoven causal factors that are difficult to unbundle.
 Complex problems require exploration, multiple perspectives, and a variety of possible explanations, before it is safe to draw any conclusions.
 Many complex problems can only be tackled with experimentation because they do not converge to definitive solutions.”

-When you are expressing any level of certainty about a college major it would behoove you to recall the conclusion Philip Tetlock reached in Expert Political Judgment: How Good Is It?
+When you are thinking about a problem, question, or issue, and looking to express any level of certainty it would behoove you to recall the conclusion Philip Tetlock reached in Expert Political Judgment: How Good Is It?
 How Can We Know?
-“The average expert was found to be only slight more accurate than a dart-throwing chimpanzee.
+“The average expert was found to be only slightly more accurate than a dart-throwing chimpanzee.
 Many experts would have done better if they had made random guesses.”